dcamilleri/experiments/README.md

 **Goals:**
 Make different versions of an immutable library.
 I can use Object Proxies, but maybe this is also possible using ES5.

+- Implement something with Web Workers

+**Question I want to solve:**
+How do Web Workers fit in a real-world app ?
+What problems can they solve ?

+**Goals:**
+Use and understand the Web Worker API.
+Also, benchmark performance with and without WWs.